-His work, rich in themes and form, is always connected with Gdańsk – a "small homeland".
+His work, rich in themes and form, is always connected with Gdańsk – a ‘small homeland’.
 The distinguishing features of this prose include, on the one hand, the epic panache and attention to detail, and, on the other hand, the erudite nature, the tendency to pastiche and play with conventions, to enter into dialogue with the works of other writers.
 This can already be seen in the first novel, Who Was David Weiser?
-(1987) – a book that refers to Günter Grass's Cat and Mouse, but is also an original creation of the Polish author.
-Who Was David Weiser?, hailed as the most important debut of the decade and awarded the Kościelski Prize (1988), is still considered Huelle's greatest achievement so far.
-The book has been translated into many languages, and has also been screened – in 2000, Wojciech Marczewski directed the film Weiser.
+(1987) – a book that refers to Günter Grass’s Cat and Mouse, but is also an original creation of the Polish author.
+Who Was David Weiser?, hailed as the most important debut of the decade and awarded the Kościelski Prize (1988), is still considered Huelle’s greatest achievement so far.
+The book has been translated into many languages, and also boasts a film adaptation – in 2000, Wojciech Marczewski directed the film Weiser.

 In the 1990s, Huelle published Moving House and Other Stories (1991), Wiersze (Poems; 1994) and Pierwsza Miłość i Inne Opowiadania (First Love and Other Stories; 1996; for this book he was nominated for the Nike Award) and Other Stories (1999; a collection of editorials and essays published in Gazeta Wyborcza).